 Fifty percent of all respondents between the ages of 18 and 24 felt optimistic about their job search, but their views differed when it came to educational preparation.

-Most Millennials (78%) felt college did not adequately prepare them for career, while the Z Generation (68%) were more likely to be satisfied with higher education and the resources it provided upon graduation.
+The majority of Millennials (78%) did not feel that college had prepared them well for their future career, whereas the Z Generation was more likely to be content with higher education and what it provided after graduation (68%).

-So what can employers do to effectively recruit and retain both Gen Z and Millennial employees?
+So what is the best way for employers to recruit and keep both Gen Z and Millennial employees?

-Like Millennials, Gen Z expects workplace flexibility.
-In turn, they are comfortable and proficient at working anywhere and everywhere.
-Companies also need to be keenly aware that Gen Z are digital natives, and their social media profiles are more ingrained in their lives than generations that came before them.
-Facebook (64%) and LinkedIn (42%) are the top sites respondents use to research employers.
+Similar to Millennials, Generation Z expects employers to be flexible with workplaces.
+They are confident and skilled in working anywhere they go.
+Companies should be aware that Gen Z is digital natives, and their social media profiles are more ingrained in their lives than in previous generations.
+According to the research, Facebook (64%) and LinkedIn (42%) are the most popular sites that people use to gather information about potential employers.

 (Images by Ollie Millington/Redferns/Getty)

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.

 Discover essential tips for going on vacation alone, ensuring a safe and enjoyable solo vacation adventure for female travelers.

 If you're considering a move, these 10 questions to ask new employer can help you determine if the role is right for you.